Why do we have such a difficult time letting go of things and people that hurt us?

 Is Reality Malleable?
 Why Do Some People Seem To Have All The Luck?
 Discover How To Tap Into Altered States To Bend Reality, And Make The Impossible, Possible In This FREE Masterclass By The Founder Of Mindvalley, Vishen Lakhiani.

-Do you have any advice you’d like to share with our community about how to let go of the past and anger?
+Do you have any advice you’d like to share with our community about how to let go of the past?
 Share with us in a comment below!